crcn/aerial/examples/dev-tools/README.md

 IMMEDIATE:

-- [ ] socket.io sync watched files
+- [ ] socket.io sync watched files & reload windows that change
 - [ ] render preview of components
+- [ ] take change deltas & apply to internal cache
+- [ ] register loader information to synthetic window instance (link rel handlers)5

+GOALS:

+- [ ] dev environment to demonstrate how you can use Tandem with projects
+- [ ] demonstrate how to extend Tandem using WS3 browser extensions API

 ALL TODOS: